AmbireTech/adex-protocol/FAQ.md

 ## What is OUTPACE?
 [OUTPACE](https://github.com/AdExNetwork/adex-protocol/blob/master/OUTPACE.md) is a unidirectional payment channel based on OCEAN.
 OUTPACE allows for creating a simple one-to-many payment channel, where each participating party can withdraw their available balance (advertising budget or ad earnings) at any time.
 The withdrawn amounts are accounted for on-chain.

+## Can AdEx work with other stablecoins?
+Absolutely!
+The underlying protocol supports any token - the UI, however, only supports DAI as of mid-2020, but migrating to another stablecoin or allowing multiple is possible.

+Keep in mind, even if the base currency is a specific stablecoin (e.g. DAI), we still allow topping up your account with multiple cryptocurrencies and fiat.

 # FAQ - Platform